How to Successfully Use Messaging for Customer Service

 Automate Certain Responses

-You can use automated responses to offer quicker resolutions to common problems.
+You can use automated responses and SMS chatbots to offer quicker resolutions to common problems.
 Many simple customer queries can be solved without the need for a live agent.
-You can set up auto-responses to some of the most commonly asked questions you get like hours of operation.
+You can set up auto-responses to some of the most commonly asked questions, like your business hours and operation.
 You can also let your customers know that a live agent will address their concerns as soon as they become available.

-That being said, don’t completely automate your customer service messaging.
+That being said, don’t completely automate your text message customer support.
 One of the reasons customers prefer SMS support is because of its personal and conversational nature.
-Customers want the same experience as speaking directly with a person, so be careful about what and where you automate.
+Customers expect and want the same experience as speaking directly with a person, so be careful about what and where you automate your SMS customer support.

 Collect Feedback

 While customers are more likely to complain about a bad interaction than praise a good one, sometimes you may not even realize where you are falling short.
-Following a customer interaction via SMS, send a service message for customers to rate their experience.
+Following a customer interaction via SMS chat, send a service message for customers to rate their experience.

 Keep it simple—ask for a one-word response or a rating on a number scale.
 This can feel less awkward for customers to give negative feedback if it’s warranted and give you a chance to rectify a situation before your customers move on to a competitor.

-By being proactive in collecting customer feedback, you both show care and can identify areas for improvement.
-A dissatisfied customer is less likely to leave a bad online review or publicly air out their frustration on social media if you give them an opportunity and a platform for direct honest feedback.
+By being proactive when you collect customer feedback, you both show care and can identify areas for improvement.
+A dissatisfied customer is less likely to leave a bad online review or publicly air out their frustration on social media if you give them an opportunity and a platform for direct and honest feedback.

 You can also periodically send surveys through SMS asking your customers about their experiences.
-This hits two birds with one stone by helping you improve your customer relationships and engage old customers back with your business.
+This kills two birds with one stone by helping you improve your customer relationships and engage old customers with your business strategy.

 Follow Up With Customers